ByAUJay

 - How it works

-- Leaf proofs (often STARKs from a zkVM or custom circuits) are verified inside a recursion circuit; the result is wrapped into a succinct pairing‑based SNARK so Ethereum only verifies the tiny wrapper proof. (dev.risczero.com)
+- Leaf proofs, which are often STARKs from a zkVM or custom circuits, get verified within a recursion circuit.
+After that, the outcome is bundled into a super compact pairing-based SNARK.
+This way, Ethereum only needs to check this tiny wrapper proof.
+You can dive into more details here.

 - When to use